sports2d

 <!-- You either need to provide a calibration file, or simply the height of a person (Note that the latter will not take distortions into account, and that it will be less accurate for motion in the frontal plane).\-->

-Just provide the height of the analyzed person (and their ID in case of multiple person detection).\
+Just provide the height of the reference person (and their ID in case of multiple person detection).

 The floor angle and the origin of the xy axis are computed automatically from gait.
-If you analyze another type of motion, you can manually specify them.\
+If you analyze another type of motion, you can manually specify them.
+Note that `y` points down.\

-Note that it does not take distortions into account, and that it will be less accurate for motions in the frontal plane.
+Also note that distortions are not taken into account, and that results will be less accurate for motions in the frontal plane.

 ``` cmd